weidongz/Rubbish_Code/PR_Face_Recognition/Readme.md

-This projrct is just a toy demo for face recognition for Yale and ORL faces Here I use wavelet+PCA+SVM, but the result is not satisfying
+This projrct is just a toy demo for face recognition for Yale and ORL faces.

+Here I use wavelet+PCA+SVM, but the result is not satisfying